This browser is no longer supported.

 [ edit ] Deleted implicitly-declared copy assignment operator

-• T has a non-static data member or a direct or virtual base class that cannot be copy-assigned (overload resolution for the copy assignment fails, or selects a deleted or inaccessible function);
+• T has a non-static data member that cannot be copy-assigned (has deleted, inaccessible, or ambiguous copy assignment operator)

 [ edit ] Trivial copy assignment operator